Grants, residencies, fellowships and funding for dancers, choreographers and arts workers.

 - Lady Mollie Isabelle Askin Ballet Scholarship for Australian ballet artists aged 17–29.
 Scholarship funds can be used to assist with study programs, professional training courses or mentor programs.

-- Australia Council for the Arts international development programs
+- Australia Council for the Arts international residencies

 - Asialink Arts Residency Program creates opportunities for in-depth research, stimulating cultural exchanges, international collaboration and uninterrupted time for creativity.